pivot2dataengineering/my-first-cloud-pipeline/README.md

 2. Select the desired project (eg: my-data-pipeline)
 3. Create a dataset (eg: weather-data)

-### In Web Browser (WeatherAPI):
-1. Go to [WeatherAPI](https://www.weatherapi.com/my/) and copy your API key.
-Replace the API key with your own API key in line 18 of extract_transform.py

 ### In the VSCode terminal:
 1. First we want to clone the repository from github.
 To clone the repo, open the folder that you would want the repository folder created in and open a terminal.
 In the terminal, type in ```git clone https://github.com/pivot2dataengineering/my-first-cloud-pipeline.git```
 2. Now in the top left bar in VSCode, click File and Open Folder and point it to the newly created repository folder.